usamarehmantarar/photolabzv1/README.md

 ## Docker Container

-This Flask app is available as a Dockerized container on Docker Hub.
+This Flask app is also available as a Dockerized container on Docker Hub.
 You can pull the image using:

 ```bash
 docker pull [image_name]